Technical documentation

 Zapier webhook connector

 https://api.leakiq.io.
-Requests to api.leakiq.io/<path> map directly to the corresponding API route — no additional prefix required.The Zapier connector uses an inbound webhook rather than an outbound API call.
-LeakIQ generates a unique, per-workspace webhook URL.
-Zapier POSTs to this URL when a trigger fires in your account, enabling LeakIQ to receive events from any of Zapier's 7,000+ connected apps.
+Requests to api.leakiq.io/<path> map directly to the corresponding API route, no additional prefix required.The Zapier connector will use an inbound webhook rather than an outbound API call.
+LeakIQ will generate a unique, per-workspace webhook URL, and Zapier will POST to it when a trigger fires in your account, so LeakIQ can receive events from any of Zapier's 7,000+ connected apps.

 Endpoint: